 Infrared Sauna vs Traditional Sauna: Which Is Better?

 When it comes to post-workout recovery, stress relief, or simply unwinding after a long day, saunas have long been a go-to wellness ritual.
-But with the rise of infrared sauna technology, many are left wondering: Is the modern infrared version truly superior to the traditional steamy experience—or is it just hype?
+From the rugged landscapes of Scandinavia to modern luxury spas, the act of sweating for health has existed for centuries.
+But with the rise of infrared sauna technology, many are left wondering: Is the modern infrared version truly superior to the traditional steamy experience, or is it just hype?
+While both options promote sweating and relaxation, they operate on entirely different physical principles.
 Let’s break down the science, sensations, and benefits of each to help you decide which sauna style is right for you.

 🔥 What’s the Difference?